Catch-Up Savings Calculator

 How to use it

-Enter what you have now, what you want to reach, the years remaining, and a realistic return rate.
-Cash savings rates are typically 2-5%; diversified long-term equity portfolios average 5-8%; higher assumptions carry higher risk.
+Enter current savings, target amount, years remaining, and an assumed return rate.
+Cash savings rates typically range from 2-5%; diversified long-term equity portfolios average 5-8%; higher assumptions carry higher risk.

 What the result means

 The primary figure is the monthly contribution needed.
-The secondary rows show your existing pot's projected growth, the gap new contributions must close, and total new money added over the period.
-If the monthly figure looks too high, the options are: extend the time horizon, lower the target, or raise the assumed return (but be realistic — higher return assumptions carry higher risk of not being hit).
+The secondary rows show the existing pot's projected growth, the gap new contributions must close, and total new money added over the period.
+If the monthly figure appears high, options include: extending the time horizon, lowering the target, or raising the assumed return (though higher return assumptions carry higher risk of not being met).

 What this doesn't model

 Inflation.
 The target is treated as a nominal figure.
-To plan for real purchasing power, reduce the assumed return by your inflation expectation or uprate the target by the same amount.
+To account for real purchasing power, reduce the assumed return by an inflation expectation or uprate the target by the same amount.

 Run it with sensible defaults